Green Lake (Wisconsin): Early settlers

-The Ho-Chunk Nation of Wisconsin, also referred to as the Winnebago, were some of the early residents in the Green Lake Area.
+The Ho-Chunk Nation of Wisconsin, also sometimes referred to by the exonym, Winnebago, were some of the earliest known residents in the Green Lake Area.
 Green Lake, also known as Daycholah, is a spiritual place for the Winnebago.
 One legend describes how one must bring gifts for the Water Spirit that lives under the lake in order to enter.
-With the increase of European settlers, the Winnebago were subject to forced relocation by the United States government several times.
-Once they were removed from the Green Lake area, they were moved to Iowa until the establishment of a reservation in Blue Earth County, Minnesota.
+To clear land for the increasing number of European settlers, the Ho-Chunk people were forced to relocate by the United States government multiple times: They were moved from the Green Lake area, first to Iowa, then to Blue Earth County, Minnesota upon the establishment of a reservation for them there.